-State and local funding for higher education per FTE student in North Dakota decreased between 2022 and 2023 in inflation-adjusted dollars and was below the Midwest and national levels
+State and local funding for higher education per FTE student in South Dakota increased between 2022 and 2023 in inflation-adjusted dollars, but funding remains below the Midwest and national levels.

 Figure 10.
 State and Local Fiscal Support for Higher Education Per \$1,000 of Personal Income